Influence, Relevance & Growth (IRG) Book

 1. Company Governance

-measures the soundness of the governance, its board members’ capabilities/ fit to support the mission, its structure and related evaluation procedures
+measures the soundness of the company's governance, its board members’ capabilities/ fit to support the mission, its structure and related evaluation processes

 2. Industry Leadership

-measures the impact of the Corporation within its own sector(s).
+measures the impact of the company within its own sector(s).

 3. Financial Influence